Work permits for employees in Brazil: A complete guide for employers [2024]

 Requirements for a work visa in Brazil

 Each type of visa in Brazil has its own requirements.
-But for foreign workers, the VITEM V visa, or temporary work visa, will be the most common type, and the one most foreign employees will need to qualify for.
+But for foreign workers, the VITEM V visa, or temporary work visa, will be the one most foreign employees need to qualify for.
 Requirements for a VITEM V visa include:

 • At least two years of professional experience in a relevant field, plus a minimum of nine years of school-level education, or